Bill-Armstrong/NANO/README.md

 # Running the programs

 First of all you have to build all the projects.
 I use the community version of Visual Studio 2019.
+Then look at the properties of both think and Q learning projects and in the Configuration properties, Debugging set the working directory to ..\\..\\..\\Working\\.
+( If you are reading this as a .txt file and not an .md file, the double backslashes should be read as single ones.)

 After seeing how these programs work, you can try your own data files (without header lines!), and make your own program, e.g. in Python, to run the NANO library using the NANO DLL(in the X64/lib directory).
 I'll try to get some documentation to help with that asap.